argonne-lcf/user-guides/docs/aurora/data-science/frameworks/gpytorch.md

-i# Guide of Login to Aurora Load Environments, Run Jobs, and Install GPytorch
+# Guide of Login to Aurora Load Environments, Run Jobs, and Install GPytorch

 #### 1. Login and queue a job
 Login to Aurora